HarshGurnani/cse15l-lab-reports/LabReport2.md

 > Failed test

 Still, some tests can pass even with the buggy code, such as when we have just one element in the array.
+The reason is that even with the buggy code, the reversed version is what it should be (just 5 in this case).
+In fact, for any array that is a palindrome, the method would work fine (such as {3, 2, 1, 2, 3}).

 ```
 @Test